Skip to main content

 Excretion the Final Departure

 The final stage is the removal of the substance and its metabolites from the body, primarily through urine and feces.
 The rate of excretion, combined with metabolism, determines the substance’s half-life.
-A is the time it takes for the concentration of a substance in the body to be reduced by half.
+A half-life is the time it takes for the concentration of a substance in the body to be reduced by half.

 Testosterone Cypionate has a half-life of approximately eight days, which is why it is typically administered on a weekly schedule.
 Peptides like Ipamorelin, however, have a much shorter half-life, measured in hours or even minutes, leading to a more pulsatile effect.
 Understanding a compound’s half-life is essential for designing a dosing schedule that maintains stable therapeutic levels, avoiding the symptomatic rollercoaster of high peaks and low troughs.